Coburn in his '60s heyday.

-James Harrison Coburn III (August 31, 1928 – November 18, 2002) was an American actor of stage, screen and television born in Laurel, Nebraska.
+James Harrison Coburn III (August 31, 1928 – November 18, 2002) was an American actor born in Laurel, Nebraska whose screen career lasted more than forty years.

-A tall, lanky, gravelly-voiced fellow frequently seen in "man of action" roles, Coburn became one of the preeminent film stars of The '60s, when he starred as superspy Derek Flint in In Like Flint and Our Man Flint.
+A tall, lanky, gravel-voiced fellow frequently seen in "man of action" roles, Coburn began his career in television (predominantly on Western series) before becoming one of the preeminent movie stars of The '60s when he starred as superspy Derek Flint in In Like Flint and Our Man Flint.
 This Star-Making Role was just the hallmark of a long, distinguished career.
+However, this distinguished career was not without its challenges.
+Still in his prime, Coburn began to suffer from debilitating arthritis, especially in his hands, which limited his ability to use them (The effects of it in his hands are clearly visible in many of his later roles).
+Coburn eventually recovered enough to resume his busy career.

 - Ride Lonesome (1959) as Whit